Mikemupararano/calendar-events-application/README.md

 When the page is refreshed, the saved events persist The application has a visual appeal and guides them to give first priority to the current and future time slot tasks.

 The web application has been designed using HTML, CSS, JavaScript, Bootstrap, JQuery and Google Fonts.

-T

 ## Table of Contents (Optional)
 N/A

 ## Installation

 The web portfolio does not require any installation and will run on most internet browsers.
-The web application is deployed at this link here and feel free to click and experience its magical works: https://mikemupararano.github.io/Bootstrap-Portfolio/.
+The web application is deployed at this link here and feel free to click and experience its magical works: https://github.com/Mikemupararano/calendar-events-application.

 ## Usage
 To have an idea of what is in this web application, please click on this link: https://github.com/Mikemupararano/calendar-events-application/settings/pages